unbit/davvy/README.md

 Installation and Configuration
 ==============================

-Just add 'davvy' in `INSTALLED_APPS` and set the directory where you want to store WebDAV files via the `DAVVY_STORAGE_PATH` settings option
+Just add 'davvy' in `INSTALLED_APPS` and set the directory where you want to store WebDAV files via the `DAVVY_STORAGE_PATH` settings option:

 ```py
 DAVVY_STORAGE_PATH = '/var/www/davvy'
 ```

-Now you can start configuring urls; Davvy is class-based-view based, so you can extend it simply subclassing the WebDAV class (as an example the included CardDAV and CalDAV classes inherit from it).
+Now you can start configuring urls; Davvy is class-view based, so you can extend it by simply subclassing the WebDAV class (as an example the included CardDAV and CalDAV classes inherit from it).

 The url regexp must obey to a simple rule: